Are you ready to bake some cookies? These cookie baking tips are sure to help your next batch turn out perfect.

 Even though cookies are relatively straightforward, there are still a few tips and tricks you can use to make sure your cookies have that “wow” factor that will have everyone reaching for seconds (and thirds!).

-Follow these seven secrets, and your cookies will be perfect every time.
+Follow these eight secrets, and your cookies will be perfect every time.

 1. Gather Your Ingredients

-Make sure your ingredients are at room temperature.
+Make sure your ingredients are at room temperature, unless the recipe specifically states otherwise.
 Room-temperature ingredients mix together more easily and produce a more consistent cookie.

-Using room-temperature butter will also give your cookies a lighter, fluffier texture.
+Using nicely softened butter will also give your cookies a lighter, fluffier texture.
 Being able to cream the butter and sugar together properly is key to getting that desired lightness.

 Eggs should also be at room temperature.
-If they’re not, you can place them in a bowl of warm water for a few minutes to compensate.
+If you are in a hurry, you can place them in a bowl of warm water for a few minutes to compensate.

 2. Get Heated